 The elation of finishing is magnificent, but it quickly slides and it can keep sliding, all the way down to rock bottom, if there’s nobody there to catch you and help you back up.
 It’s called recovery and is as important to sustaining high performance, as any structure or training or strength or skill.@complexwales

-Unfortunately, I have more influence over organisational development on the far side of the planet than in my own community!
-They don’t want me near, most likely because I’m quite good in a crisis and will show them up.
+Unfortunately, I have more influence over local developments on the far side of the planet than in my own community!
+They don’t want me near, most likely because I’m quite good in a crisis.
 I’ve been very successful at parachuting into departmental war zones, but you don’t get famous for quietly making problems irrelevant.
 No indeed, that requires a huge fanfare and stomping out problems triumphantly with an awards ceremony; then quickly moving on, before they all resurface.
 That’s how to become famous at fixing shit, so I maintain a list of professional Fan Dodgers to avoid.
 You all know what happens to the fan, when left out in the open!

 There are presently a large number of people on social media, who are clearly at the end of their tether, clinging to a stinking fan.
 Well done Boris!
 What’s more, my own personal network of health and care people, are already starting to crumble, as the hope of global vaccination shines bright, at the end of their long tunnel.
 People are going to need help and now, need it quickly, or we’re going to fall headlong into another crisis, when services implode as the pandemic bubble pops.
 Not forgetting that for healthcare; turning away from the pandemic, will involve facing the tsunami of ‘normal work’ backed up like another sort of uncomfortable tunnel.